-91. The combination of all those factors [set out in paragraphs 86-90 above] led us to the conclusion that it had not been shown that the Claimants would have received the disciplinary sanctions that they did for having caused unintentional racial offence by the use of the cartoon in the absence of the assertions against the SOC."

-63. Mr White submits that (1) the Tribunal erred in law in paragraph 85 by asking itself whether the u would have imposed precisely the same disciplinary sanctions on the Appellants irrespective of whether production and distribution of the leaflet was in connection with conduct falling within s.65(2) (Groun alternatively (2) the Respondents would have been subjected to the discipline that they were subjected regardless of whether the leaflet referred to a matter protected by ss.64 and 65 and in finding that that was n the Tribunal arrived at a conclusion that no reasonable tribunal, properly directing itself as to the law, could arrived at.
-(Ground 5).

-64. Mr White contends that the Tribunal put an impermissible gloss on the statutory wording which req the Tribunal to consider whether the act, omission or statement of the Claimant is one in respect of w individuals would be disciplined by the union, not whether precisely the same disciplinary sanction woul applied.
+- 91. The combination of all those factors [set out in paragraphs 86-90 above] led us to the conclusion that it had not been shown that the Claimants would have received the disciplinary sanctions that they did for having caused unintentional racial offence by the use of the cartoon in the absence of the assertions against the SOC." - Mr White submits that (1) the Tribunal erred in law in paragraph 85 by asking itself whether the use would have imposed precisely the same disciplinary sanctions on the Appellants irrespective of whether production and distribution of the leaflet was in connection with conduct falling within s.65(2) (Groun alternatively (2) the Respondents would have been subjected to the discipline that they were subjected regardless of whether the leaflet referred to a matter protected by ss.64 and 65 and in finding that that was not the Tribunal arrived at a conclusion that no reasonable tribunal, properly directing itself as to the law, could arrived at.
+(Ground 5). - 64.
+Mr White contends that the Tribunal put an impermissible gloss on the statutory wording which required the Tribunal to consider whether the act, omission or statement of the Claimant is one in respect of windividuals would be disciplined by the union, not whether precisely the same disciplinary sanction would applied.
 S.64(2) should be read with s.65(5).
 S.64(2) provides that an individual is disciplined determination is made by an official of the union that the person is deprived to any extent of the ben services or facilities of the union (s.64(2)(d)) or subjected to some other detriment (s.64(2)(f)).
-S.64(2) sit submits, uneasily with s.65(5) if s.65 requires the Tribunal to consider whether the union would have imp precisely the same disciplinary sanctions on the Appellants irrespective of whether their production distribution of the leaflet was in connection with conduct falling within s.65(2).
-He submits that the test ap by the Tribunal is one which a trade union is unlikely to be able to satisfy, is not required by the wordin s.65(5), and is incompatible with Article 11 of the Convention (on the assumption that the challenge u Ground 1 fails and ss.64-65 are otherwise compatible with Article 11).

-65. We reject Mr White's submissions.
-We agree with Mr De Marco that the words "would be disciplined in s.65(5) mean would have been disciplined as the relevant individual was in fact disciplined.
-As Mr De Moserves, if an employee who had been expelled from his union for alleging a breach of the union's rule producing a satirical leaflet could not rely on the statutory protection because an employee who produce similar satirical leaflet which did not allege a breach of rules would have been subjected to an oral was under a disciplinary procedure then the statutory protection would have no real meaning or effect.
+S.64(2) sit submits, uneasily with s.65(5) if s.65 requires the Tribunal to consider whether the union would have imprecisely the same disciplinary sanctions on the Appellants irrespective of whether their production distribution of the leaflet was in connection with conduct falling within s.65(2).
+He submits that the test apply the Tribunal is one which a trade union is unlikely to be able to satisfy, is not required by the wording s.65(5), and is incompatible with Article 11 of the Convention (on the assumption that the challenge of Ground 1 fails and ss.64-65 are otherwise compatible with Article 11). - 65.
+We reject Mr White's submissions.
+We agree with Mr De Marco that the words "would be discipling in s.65(5) mean would have been disciplined as the relevant individual was in fact disciplined.
+As Mr De Mobserves, if an employee who had been expelled from his union for alleging a breach of the union's rule producing a satirical leaflet could not rely on the statutory protection because an employee who produced the producing a satirical leaflet could not rely on the statutory protection because an employee who produced the statutory protection because the statutory protection because an e similar satirical leaflet which did not allege a breach of rules would have been subjected to an oral war under a disciplinary procedure then the statutory protection would have no real meaning or effect.